Chance-Constrained Iterative Linear-Quadratic Stochastic Games: RELATED WORK

-An increasingly popular branch of game-theoretic solvers is based on differential dynamic programming \cite{ILQGames,ILQGamesFeedbackLinearization,DDPGameDI,StochasticDynamicGames}.
+An increasingly popular branch of game-theoretic solvers aims to compute local feedback Nash equilibrium \cite{ILQGames,ILQGamesFeedbackLinearization,DDPGameDI,StochasticDynamicGames,laine2021computation}.
 The iterative linear-quadratic game method \cite{ILQGames} exploits the analytical solutions of linear-quadratic games and solves the game as a sequence of approximated linear-quadratic games.
 Schwarting et al. \cite{StochasticDynamicGames} propose a belief space variant of differential dynamic programming algorithm for stochastic games, which could handle dynamics and observation uncertainties.
-However, their work handle constraints using soft penalty, which requires adjusting penalty weights by trial and error.
+However, their work handles chance constraints using exponential penalties, which requires adjusting penalty weights by trial and error.
 Our work builds upon the iterative linear-quadratic game method and extends to stochastic games with dynamics and observation uncertainty.
 In contrast to \cite{StochasticDynamicGames}, our work directly handles chance constraints using the augmented Lagrangian method.
 Our approach does not require manually adjusting penalty weights and achieves a good balance of safety and performance.